A national crisis has been hiding in plain sight. Children's mental health has been one of the least talked about issues in pediatrics — until now.

 Because children don’t wear their thoughts on their sleeves, together we must break stigmas and educate families and advocates about children’s mental health.
-Our mission is to provide every family in America access to free, evidenced-based educational resources, powered by the experts from Nationwide Children’s and our collaborating partners.
+Our mission is to provide every family in America access to free, evidenced-informed educational resources, powered by the experts from Nationwide Children’s and our collaborating partners.
 We support access by connecting families to trusted local resources – because no family should struggle alone.

 Since launching on World Mental Health Day 2018, we have reached more than 2 million people with free educational resources to start conversations, educate families, and boost mental health and wellness.
 Read more about our impact.

 A National Movement

 Now, backed by the voices and actions of leading corporations, youth-serving, parent-serving and health care organizations and individual champions who have come together to form the On Our Sleeves Alliance, we continue to strengthen the mission and work to make sure every family has access to these valuable resources to help empower their children.